kdditata/kdresume/readme.md

 ## 💼 Experience

 ##### Empire Auto
-🔹 Manage complex scheduling and maintainance system to accurately track the movement of over 60 automobiles daily
+🔹 Manage complex scheduling and maintenance system to accurately track the movement of over 60 automobiles daily.
+🔹 Effectively communicate with customers and follow leads for purchase possibilities.
+🔹 Transport and prepare vehicles for purchase.

+##### Craters and Freighters
+🔹 Schedule shipping and complete Bill of Lading forms.
+🔹 Effectively communicate with customers.
+🔹 Manage invoices and complete billing responsibilities using QuickBooks.

+##### McBride Orthopedic Hospital
+🔹 Complete diagnostic radiographs and properly position patients.
+🔹 Practice proper patient care protocols.
+🔹 Communicate with all other departments of the hospital in order to treat and diagnose patients.